-Bhavnagar has always been one of the important business centers of Gujarat mainly dealing with cotton products.
-The city has also been famous in ocean trade, gems and silver jewelery business.
+Bhavnagar has always been one of the important business centres of Gujarat mainly, dealing with cotton products.
+The city has also been famous for ocean trade, gems and silver jewellery business.

-Bhavnagar was founded by Bhavsinhji Gohil at 1723.
-The Gohils had actually moved from Marwar and established their center at a village called Vadva which is the present Bhavnagar city.
+Bhavnagar was founded by Bhavsinhji Gohil in 1723.
+The Gohils had actually moved from Marwar and established their centre at a village called Vadva which is the present Bhavnagar city.
 The city of Bhavnagar was protected by a fort, and it functioned as a major port for almost two centuries connecting places like Africa, Mozambique, Zanzibar, Singapore and the Persian Gulf with India.
-State of Bhavnagar

 Due to different business endeavours of Bhavsinhji, the status of Bhavnagar changed from a small state into a significant place of importance.
 Like him, Bhavsinhji's successors also continued encouraging trade in a similar manner.

 During the 19th century, the Bhavnagar State Railway was built, making Bhavnagar the first Indian state to build its own railway.
 Due to the modernization efforts taken by the administration, Bhavnagar gradually turned out to be the most advanced native state of Kathiawar.

 The Maharajas of Bhavanagar remained very close to the British and were conferred honorary titles by them.
 The royal family became one of the most respected and reputable one.

 Bhavnagar has always been a centre of education and culture for which it is also called the “Sanskari Kendra” of Gujarat.
 Renowned artists, writers and poets like Narsinh Mehta, Ganga Sati, Jhaverchand Meghani, Kavi Kant, Govardhan Tripathi and many others have contributed to this cultural legacy.